mahirahalwani/comptia-tech-/README.md

 - Advancement: Storage devices are becoming faster, more compact, and efficient.<br>

 ## 5.0 - UNDERSTANDING OPERATING SYSTEMS
+- Every computing device has an operating system (OS), e.g., windows, macOS, Chrome OS, Linux, iOS, Androids.<br>
+- OS provides user interface (a way to interact with the OS), coordination among hardware, monitors health and way to store and retrieve data.<br>
+- HWMonitor: help you keep tabs on various hardware parameters in your computer system.<br>
+- Most OS have similar user interfaces, but use different names, e.g., Windows has Start Screen and taskbar; macOS has the Dock; Windows uses File Explore, macOS uses Finder.<br>
+- Boot camp is used for dual-boot machine but can only be downloaded on mac.<br>
+- Without an OS, the computing device can't run any software or other programs.<br>
+- Firefox is a third-party browser.<br>
+- System applet: where you can find what version of Windows is running on a computer.<br>
+- Desktop: where files, folders and shortcuts to files and programs can be seen.<br>
+- Devices and printers: where you can see which printers are available for use, and documents is where files you created can be stored.<br>
 - **Compression**: reduces file and folder size to save disk space. <br>
 - Types of Filesystem: <br>
       &emsp;1.
 Lossless Compression: no data loss (e.g., ZIP files).<br>